 This isn’t, to be sure, the Land Cruiser of 1957.
 That, and the later iterations thru – we’re guessing here – 1987, had a distinctly agrarian feel, in the same way that Jeep’s 1st-gen Cherokee offered its rural bonafides, while its front-wheel drive/all-wheel drive successor does not.
 But the 2017 Land Cruiser platform has been around the block a time or two, and within its big footprint and versatile interior there is an Old World feel combined with a Third World sensibility.
 Here, then, are some details:

 EXTERIOR: Did we mention it was big?
 Stretching 195 inches, and sitting on a wheelbase of 112 inches, the Land Cruiser is – admittedly – smaller than the neighbor’s Suburban, but in all other respects (like when comparing it to the other neighbor’s RAV4) the Land Cruiser looks immense, dwarfing the ’06 Grand Cherokee it’s been parked next to over the last week.
-But unlike its contemporary brethren, whose sheetmetal is all-encompassing and glass area is reduced to almost nothing, the Land Cruiser has a nice balance between resolute strength and comfortable accessibility.
+But unlike its contemporary brethren, whose sheetmetal is all-encompassing and glass area is reduced to almost nothing, the Land Cruiser has a nice balance between resolute strength and comfortable accessibility, plus, if you ever have a problem with this type of glass, you can easily take it to an auto glass repair shop.
 There’s a vertical aspect to the Land Cruiser, something the Queen might be seen in if – of course – Great Britain had colonized Japan.